|| Tutorials home | Decreasing risk | Safety tour | Emergencies | Meteorology | Flight Theory | Navigation | Communications | Builders guide ||

 Growth in RA-Aus numbers

 The total ordinary membership at the end of 2010 — including non-voting juniors — was 9674; a net increase of only 488 members (or 5.3%) during the year.
-The reduction is probably due more to an increase in normal turnover of the existing membership during the period than to a reduction in enlistment.
-The annual intake of new members has been increasing during the last five years but, during the same period, the number of ordinary members not renewing membership has been increasing at a faster rate.
+The reduction in rate of growth is due to an increase of about 350 persons (to roughly 1500) in the annual non-renewing numbers rather than to any reduction in the rate of recruitment.
+The annual intake of new members has been increasing slowly during recent years but, at the same time, the number of ordinary members not renewing membership has been increasing at a faster rate.
 A high and increasing member turnover, or perhaps poor early retention, is not a good sign.

 The number of RA-Aus approved flight training facilities increased by 10% during 2010, totalling, at year end, about 170 schools operating from 190 locations.
 However a total of 454 flying instructors, senior instructors and CFIs are now engaged in flight training which represents a modest increase of 13% during the past three years.